earthcubearchitecture-project418/p418Vocabulary/README.md

 }
 </pre>

-If a repository is comprised of multiple organziations, for example a collaborative award to different institutions, multiple [schema:Organization](https://schema.org/Organization) records can be described.
+If a repository wants to represent multiple organziations as the provider of the service, the [schema:provider](https://schema.org/provider) can be described. in this way:
 <pre>
 {
   "@context": {